angrykoala/vue-workshop/README.md

 Our basic setup uses [Parcel](https://parceljs.org/cli.html) for transpiling and bundling our source code into the _public_ folder.
 It also provides a hot-reload server.

-In the _src_ folder we have the minimal code that we need to get started in our app development.
-A brief explanation of these files:
+In the _src_ folder we have the minimal code that we need to get started in our app development with these files:

 * **index.html** is our app entry point.
-It contains links to our stylesheet (https://andybrewer.github.io/mvp) and our Vue application (_app.js_).
+It contains links to our stylesheet (<https://andybrewer.github.io/mvp>) and our Vue application (_app.js_).
-* **app.js** contains our application setup and mounts our app in the `#app` element.
+* **app.js** contains our application setup and will mount our app in the `#app` element.
 * components/**app.vue** is our main component (root) to be mounted inside the `#app` element.

-> All out imports are relative to our source code, Parcel will take care of modifying the paths to use the transpiled files
+> All out imports are relative to our source code, Parcel will take care of modifying the paths for the transpiled files.

 ### Building our first component
 Vue components can be build in plain JavaScript, split into multiple files, or, usually, in [**.vue** files](https://vuejs.org/v2/guide/single-file-components.html).